copiousfreetime/try-them-all/posts/02_dataset_quality.md

 # Exploring the Data Quality of the Unsplash Dataset

-In the [previous article](https://dojo4.com/blog/try-them-all-dataset-selection) we decided to use the [Unsplash Dataset](https://unsplash.com/data) and enhance it with the data from [GeoNames](https://www.geonames.org/) and [GADM](https://gadm.org/).
+In the [previous article](https://dojo4.com/blog/try-them-all-dataset-selection) I decided to use the [Unsplash Dataset](https://unsplash.com/data) and enhance it with the data from [GeoNames](https://www.geonames.org/) and [GADM](https://gadm.org/).

-Today we're going to explore the data of the Unsplash dataset from a data quality perspective to make sure we process it correctly.
-We'll want to check things about the data that could catch us up when we use it, and things we'll need to be aware of when we knock it into the shape we want.
+Today I'm going to explore the data of the Unsplash dataset from a data quality perspective.
+I want to check things out about the data that could trip me down the road if I don't catch them now.

 ## Fetching and loading the Unsplash data